-This Pacemaker Transportable "58" is very similar in appearance to the early Sony TR-72 released in 1956 (Ref: Sarah Lowrey’s Collection).
-This is interesting because after releasing the original Trans-portable in 1957 Collier & Beale formed a relationship with the Sony Corporation that enabled them to manufacture certain models in New Zealand under license.
+This Pacemaker Transportable "58" is similar in appearance to the early Sony TR-72 released in 1955.
+This is interesting because in the mid to late 1950's Collier & Beale formed a relationship with the Sony Corporation, enabling them to manufacture certain models in New Zealand under license.
 These radios were branded as ‘Sony Pacemaker’ and production continued until 1966.
 See Sony Pacemaker TR-610.

 This Transportable "58" is more conservative looking than the Sony TR-72 but given the obvious likeness and the close relationship between the two companies could Sony have had some input into the design and look of this ‘Transportable 58’?, possibly, or perhaps they just turned a blind eye, for whatever reason.